TOBYNSN/boosteroid-account-checker/README.md

 License:

-The Boosteroid Account Checker script is licensed under the GNU General Public License version 3 (GPLv3).
+● The Boosteroid Account Checker script is licensed under the GNU General Public License version 3 (GPLv3).
   Please follow all rules and guidelines while using this tool.

+Disclaimer:

+● The Boosteroid Account Checker script is licensed under the GNU General Public License version 3 (GPLv3).
+● This script is intended for educational purposes only and is not intended for any mischievous use.
+● I am not responsible for what you do with this script.
+Please use it responsibly and within the boundaries of the law.